Skip to footer

 Runner on grassy trail

-The following is but one of the countless permutations of multi-pace training.
+The following example demonstrates one possible multi-pace rotation.
 The schedule repeats itself every three weeks—a 21-day period allows for both adequate recuperation from workouts and the inclusion of a broad spectrum of paces.
 Days marked "recovery" imply anything from easy pace and distance to a day off, depending on an individual runner's needs.

 Week 1